PHCN assets: NELMCO saves N92bn for FG

 The Nigeria Electricity Liability Management Company, NELMCO, announced yesterday that it has saved a total sum of N92 billion for Federal Government from its diligent negotiations of PHCN liabilities existing before the 2013 power privatization.

-Meanwhile, the Bureau of Public Service Reforms, BPSR, has bestowed the Managing Director of NELMCO, Mr. Adebayo Fagbemi with a award of excellent for exceeding expectation in essential areas of responsibilities.
+Meanwhile, the Bureau of Public Service Reforms, BPSR, has bestowed the Managing Director of NELMCO, Mr. Adebayo Fagbemi with an award of excellence for exceeding expectations in essential areas of responsibilities.

-The Director General of BPSR, Dr. D.I.
-Arabi, who presented the report, said, “We are pleased to award Gold level award –a public service agency that meets expectations.”
+The Director-General of BPSR, Dr. D.I.
+Arabi, who presented the report, said, “We are pleased to award a Gold level award –a public service agency that meets expectations.”

 Mr. Fagbemi, “We are here today to hear from BPSR the outcome of that which we subjected ourselves to.
 But hopeful, I believe that the report will be good.”